bgveenstra/cs-lessons/introduction-to-algorithms.md

 @TODO: separate recursion into different lesson, switch out example to largest sum of two numbers from two arrays, move search algorithms before big o, move commented out sections
 ---

+> Note: If you have the ability to do so in your schedule, move the introductory material into pre-reading.

 # Introduction to Algorithms

 ## Introduction (10 minutes)